 To accommodate big rigs, pull-through spaces need to flow well, so they’re best designed as straight or on a long shallow curve.
 If the curve is too tight, a big rig with a trailer cannot pull in or pull out.

 Group Sites and Areas.
-Having a group site(s) or large open area to circle the wagons is definitely an amenity that large families or groups will utilize.
+Having a group site(s) or large open areas in which to circle the wagons is definitely an amenity that large families or groups will utilize.
 These can have utility hookups, but most groups can easily dry camp for a long weekend and would rather camp together than have utility hookups.
 Why do people circle the wagons?
 Camaraderie and just as in the old days: security; all of the OHVs, tools, and kids’ toys will be inside the circle.

 Site Protection.
 A concern with any developed or dispersed camp is limiting the spread of the site and protecting vegetation.
 People like to camp under the trees, but doing so can damage root systems, compact the soil, and affect water absorption.
 Barriers are often used to confine and control the use.